BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 * **Rapid Deployment and Simple Integration** - Great for projects that need to be launched quickly with minimal setup.
 Cashu has a much smaller codebase and is easier to understand and modify compared to Fedimint.

-* **Localized or Small Community Solutions** - In scenarios where independent mints operated by trusted local entities can serve a community, enhancing trust and customization based on local needs.
+* **Localized or Small Community Solutions** - Independent mints can be operated by trusted local entities to serve their communities, based on existing trust relationships and customized to local needs.

 ## Products That Use Cashu